Elektroarzt/simplebus2-mqtt-bridge/README.md

  SimpleBus/OpenDoor             | ON                     | open the door
  SimpleBus/RingToOpen           | ON / OFF               | activate 'ring to open' (40 minutes default, automatically shut off after bell ring)
  SimpleBus/SetRingToOpenTime    | 1 ...
 1440             | activate 'ring to open' for x minutes (max.
 24hrs)
  SimpleBus/SetGain              | 2 ...
-40               | set gain factor of the amplifier U4
+40               | set gain factor of the amplifier U4 (20 default)
  SimpleBus/SetComparatorVoltage | 100 ...
-1500           | set threshold of the comparator U6 to x millivolts, e.g. 250 mV
+1500           | set threshold of the comparator U6 to x millivolts, e.g. 250 mV (200 default)
  SimpleBus/StartConfigMode      | ON                     | start web configuration portal on IP address 192.168.4.1
  SimpleBus/StartTeachIn         | ON                     | activate teach-in routine, learns intercom address from the bus